Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Preliminaries

-Because the OT problem expressed in Eq.~(\ref{Eq.OT}) could be represented in the canonical form of a linear programming problem, which is a convex optimization problem, it can be solved in the complexity of $O(n^3\log(n))$ in the case of $n = m$.
+\paratitle{Sinkhorn's algorithm}.
+Because the OT problem expressed in Eq. (\ref{Eq.OT}) was able to be represented in the canonical form of a linear programming problem, which is a convex optimization problem, it is solvable in the complexity of $O(n^3\log(n))$ in the case of $n = m$.
 Another more popular scheme for solving OT problems is Sinkhorn's algorithm.
-Adding an entropic regularization term $H(\mat{T}) := -\sum_{i,j}\mat{T}(i,j)(\log(\mat{T}(i,j)) - 1)$ to Eq.~(\ref{Eq.OT}) obtains an entropically regularized OT (eOT) problem as
+Adding an entropic regularization term $H(\mat{T}) := -\sum_{i,j}\mat{T}(i,j)(\log(\mat{T}(i,j)) - 1)$ to Eq. (\ref{Eq.OT}) produces an entropically regularized OT (eOT) problem as